Free Pattern-Matchy Matchy Cowl

 Knit 4 rows.

-Work 8 rows garter stitch in the round, starting with a purl
+Work 8 rows garter stitch in the round, starting with a purl row.

-Knit 4 rows, then another 8 rows garter stitch starting with
+Knit 4 rows, then another 8 rows garter stitch starting with a purl row.

 Knit 2 rows.